maarten-vandeperre/developer-hub-documentation/README.md

 * Now the login screen should be changed to:
   ![](images/login_screen_2.png "")

+_If you now create groups and users within Keycloak's rhdh realm, they will become visible in Developer Hub: Catalog > Groups and Users._

 ### Enable tech docs to serve static content
 * Make sure that S3 is set up as described in [AWS S3 tech docs (static content) configuration](README-SetupAwsS3StorageForTechDocs.md)
   * IAM user created that can read and write in S3